 Where a single building project election has been made, households that desire to transfer into a different building must be able to initially qualify into the other building.
-This is accomplished using the same method used to initially qualify into their current unit (i.e. they must be at or below the federal minimum set-aside election for the building).
-The household is a "move out" and then a "move in" in the Procorem portal because they were initially qualified for the new unit via the KTIC.
+This is accomplished using the same method used to initially qualify into their current unit (i.e. they are treated like a new move in and must be at or below income limit).
+The household is a "move out" and then a "move in" in the Procorem portal because they initially qualified for the new unit via the KTIC.

 Where a multi-building project election has been made, households desiring to transfer to other buildings in the multi-building project may do so without having to initially qualify again.
 If the multi-building project is 100% low income, any household can transfer to another building regardless of the income amount they provided on their most recently completed Sample Form 18.
 The Next Available Unit Rule does not apply.
 The household is a "transfer out" and then a "transfer in" in the Procorem portal because the qualification KTIC from the original unit follows them to the new unit.
+Further, the only documentation required for this transfer is a new lease.
+The transfer is documented at the time the next Sample Form 18 is due, which may or may not be at the same time the household is transferring.
+Sample Form 18 should not be completed strictly because a household has transferred.